-- Active communication with online teachers on a weekly basis. - Schedule, keep, and prepare for Discussion Based Assessments (DBAs). - Set up Gmail accounts with Google drive for document sharing of student work in multiple locations. - Check emails daily. - Completion of assignments as indicated in the pacing guide. - Attend the Learning Lab for tutorial assistance. - Practice academic integrity and honesty. - Provide updated phone and email contact information. - Attend all testing sessions. - Maintain a grade point average of 2.5 or above.
+- Active communication with online teachers on a weekly basis. - Schedule, keep, and prepare for Discussion Based Assessments (DBAs) if required. - Set up Gmail accounts with Google drive for document sharing of student work in multiple locations. - Check emails daily. - Completion of assignments as indicated in the pacing guide. - Practice academic integrity and honesty. - Provide updated phone and email contact information. - Attend all testing sessions. - Maintain a grade point average of 2.5 or above.